hexicans/Matiboux.com/README.md

 **Welcome.**
 **My name is Mathieu "Matiboux" Guérin.**
-You can see me as a young web developer.
+You could see me as a young web developer.
 But I'm also a web designer and a little artist who draws mostly furries, and wish he could make some music or simple melodies.

 In few words, I'm a random kid like anyone.
 I'm just curious.